 These are the main HTTP status codes you should be aware of:

 - HTTP 301 – This code is used when you’re working on your site’s architecture or making changes to permalinks.
 The 301 redirects are used to direct the old URLs to the new ones.
-SEOs often use this method to avoid a drop in link value of the old URL.
+SEOs often use this method to avoid a drop in the link value of the old URL.
 If 301 redirect is not used, 404 error code of page not found will appear.
 You don’t want the search engine bots and visitors to see error pages.

-- HTTP 302 – Unlike 301, this status code provides a temporary redirect to different URL.
+- HTTP 302 – Unlike 301, this status code provides a temporary redirect to a different URL.
 By doing this the link value will not be transferred to the new destination.

 - HTTP 500 – One of the error code you never want to see very often.
-It indicates your site is down due to unknown reason when the browser sends a request to the server in retrieving your website.
+It indicates your site is down due to an unknown reason when the browser sends a request to the server in retrieving your website.
 Most of the time this error occurs when you use a cracked version of plugins and themes which causes malfunction.
 You can easily check your hosting logs to check the reason for the error.

 - HTTP 503 – 503 error message occurs when the server is unable to handle the request of the browser due to downtime of hosting.
-Sometimes, the website owner will request the hosting provider to produce 503 error when they are working on website maintenance.
+Sometimes, the website owner will request the hosting provider to produce a 503 error when they are working on website maintenance.
 It will notify the search engine bots that the site is down temporarily and crawl back again once it starts working.